vita-epfl/CrowdNav/README.md

 Policy takes state as input and output an action.
 Current available policies:
 * linear: head straight to goal until collision happens or goal is reached
 * orca: compute collision-free velocity under the assumption each agent will take half responsibility
-* value network: learn a value network to predict the value a given state and action is chosen if the one-step ahead if
+* value network: learn a value network to predict the value of a state and during inference, the action with maximum one step lookahead value will be chosen.

 ### State
 There are multiple definition of states in different cases.
 The state representing all